Painter’s tapes can be classified into different categories based on colors like blue tape, yellow tape, etc.

 What if the tape is stuck and hard to remove?

-Although blue painter’s tape is designed to pull up easily when the paint is dry, there may be situations where it can get stuck and can become unsafe to pull off.
+Although blue painter’s tape is designed to pull up quickly when the paint is dry, there may be situations where it can get stuck and become unsafe to pull off.

 This usually happens with cheaper non-branded painter’s tape or if you have applied too thick of a layer of tape.